 As of now, the bureaus allow weekly access to free reports, a program extended due to the COVID-19 pandemic.
 Also, Equifax offers six free credit reports per year through 2026, accessible online or by calling 1-866-349-5191.

 Write a clear and concise letter to each credit bureau that reported the error.
 You can use the sample dispute letter template shared by the FTC.
+Be sure to include the following information in your dispute letter:

 Your full name and address